 4. Free Proxy

-Free Proxy looks like something fresh out of Bel Air, and the list of over 17 thousand free proxies is easy to sort and browse.
+Free Proxy looks like something fresh out of Bel-Air, and the list of over 17 thousand proxies is easy to sort and browse.
 Users can select from different protocols like HTTP, HTTPS, SOCKS4, SOCKS5, and anonymity levels like elite and transparent.
 This provider has some interesting options that most of the others on this list don’t have.
 Selecting the “Proxies by category” option at the bottom opens a page with some unique lists: proxies by port, proxies by region, and proxies by city.
-Essentially, a user can select a free proxy from specific cities around the world.
-Ideally, this would be to emulate a certain location, or to test access to content based on a world region.
+Essentially, a user can select a free proxy from a proxy list by country and even specific cities around the world.
+Ideally, this would be to emulate a certain location or to test access to content based on a world region.
 These sub-lists are alphabetized, but unfortunately cannot be sorted in other ways.

 ProxyScrape has your standard-fare list of free proxies with straightforward sorting options like country, anonymity, and SSL.
 Sorting by country can be a little confusing, as it uses two-character country codes rather than the full country name or even a vastly more understandable three-character country code.
 One stand-out feature is a “timeout” slider which permits a user to limit proxy results to those which meet or exceed a certain timeout threshold, measured in milliseconds.
 Like several others on this list, they offer a premium service with rotating proxies and other advanced features.
 However, ProxyScrape doesn’t have a free trial, so users will need to pay for those benefits, which defeats the purpose of getting free proxies to begin with.
 Those who are more charitably-minded might be interested to know ProxyScrape donates to several charities including Teamtrees and the Animal Welfare Institute, although how one might help to contribute by using their free proxies is uncertain.